MicrosoftDocs/win32/desktop-src/wpd_sdk/transferring-a-properties-only-object-to-the-device.md

 ---
-Description: 'Transferring a Properties-Only Object to the Device' ms.assetid: '6305cff9-c0ce-4ef5-a129-bc329b9c563f'
+Description: Transferring a Properties-Only Object to the Device ms.assetid: 6305cff9-c0ce-4ef5-a129-bc329b9c563f
-title: 'Transferring a Properties-Only Object to the Device'
+title: Transferring a Properties-Only Object to the Device ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Transferring a Properties-Only Object to the Device